Dr Julie Barrett

 - Setting the HDRC's research priorities (2015) – exploring the views of people living with dementia in a range of accommodation with care settings and their carers.

-- Provisions for people living with dementia in Housing with Care (2018) – an online survey which extends the earlier small-scale study to gain a more comprehensive picture of the scope and quality of provision for people living with dementia within Housing with Care.
+- Provisions for people living with dementia in Housing with Care (2018) – an online survey that extends the earlier small-scale study to gain a more comprehensive picture of the scope and quality of provision for people living with dementia within Housing with Care.